yangyu-yang/sse-tools/README.md

-sms-tools
+sse-tools
 =========

-Sound analysis/synthesis tools for music applications written in python (with a bit of C) plus complementary teaching materials.
+Simple sound effect tools for music applications written in python (with a bit of C) plus complementary teaching materials.

 How to use
 ----------